Model

 ModelStreamingMode

-Controls how Model instances are streamed in and out when streaming is enabled.
-Behavior depends on selected enum.
-Has no effect when experience is not streaming enabled.
+Controls how Models are streamed in and out when instance streaming is enabled.
+Behavior depends on the selected enum.
+Has no effect when streaming is not enabled.

-Should only be changed in Studio and in Scripts, never in LocalScripts (doing so can result in undefined behavior).
+This property should only be changed in Studio via the Properties window when streaming is enabled, or in Scripts, but never in LocalScripts (doing so can result in undefined behavior).

 PrimaryPart